Skip to content

 Attorney at law and partner at Fricker and Füllemann Attorneys at Law

 Studied at the University of St. Gallen, graduating with a Master in Law (M.A.
-HSG in Law) in 2012, registered with the Zurich Bar Registry, member of the Zurich Bar Association.
+HSG in Law) in 2012, registered in the Bar Register of the Canton of Zurich, member of the Zurich Bar Association.

 Fabian Füllemann